Key points

 What other options are there?

-If you want a safety net in the event something prevents you from making home loan repayments, but feel mortgage protection insurance isn’t for you, you may want to consider the following options:
+If you want a safety net but feel mortgage protection insurance isn’t for you, you may want to consider the following options:

 Life insurance

-Also known as death cover, life insurance will pay out a lump sum to whoever you have nominated in your policy when you die.
-That party can do whatever they wish with the money, so it could go to covering mortgage repayments and any other debts you may have incurred over your lifetime.
+Also known as death cover, life insurance will pay out a lump sum to whoever you have nominated in your policy in the event you die.
+That party can do whatever they wish with the money, so it could go to covering mortgage repayments or any other debts you may have incurred over your lifetime.

 Total and permanent disability (TPD) cover